Tag Archive for: Greener Visuals

 Norris_Montana_portrait_Photography_Sam

-I had the pleasure of photographing the Norris Montana Couples Portrait Photographic Experience of Sam & Melissa.
+I had the pleasure of photographing the horseback riding engagement portraits of Sam & Melissa outside of Norris, Montana.

-These to horse-loving locals packed up with truck and trailer with their animals and followed me out to a beautiful spot on the edge of the Madison Mountain range for an evening of trail riding, sipping cowboy coffee and enjoying a sunset campfire.
+These two horse-loving locals packed up their truck and trailer with their animals and followed me out to a beautiful spot near Norris Montana on the edge of the Madison Mountain range for an evening of horseback riding engagement portraits, sipping cowboy coffee, and enjoying a sunset campfire.

-I love discovering what my clients love about each other and their relationship to create photographs that celebrate those loves.
+During my couples portrait photography sessions, I love discovering what my clients love about each other and their relationship.
+By understanding all the things that they cherish in one another allows me to create photographs that celebrate those loves.

 For Melissa and Sam, working with horses is a passion between them and a lifestyle that these two fully embrace.
 What better way to capture that love than by creating our own trail ride to photograph them in their happy place.
 Our mountain spot was the perfect setting for their photographic experience.

-As we settled into our mountainous environment, these two were quickly set at ease in front of my lens and we ended up making some great photos that encapsulate their relationship.
+These two were quickly at ease in front of my camera lens.
+We ended up making some great horseback riding engagement portraits that encapsulate their lifestyle with their animals.

 Below are some of their favorites from our time together.

 These two are set to marry this summer.
 I couldn’t be more thrilled for them.
-Congrats to the newlyweds from Greener Visuals! -M
+Congrats to the newlyweds! -M

 Virginia City Montana wedding reception photo booth

-As part of their historic Virginia City, Montana wedding day reception, Marissa, and Tyler added my Greener Visuals photo booth into the mix for entertaining their guests.
+As part of their wedding reception, newlyweds Marissa, and Tyler added my Virginia City Wedding Photo Booth into the celebration for entertaining their guests.

 It was a huge hit.

-Complete with old-fashioned furniture to match the old west theme of their wedding, it seemed like everyone had a chance to play in it.
-The cool thing is that their guests triggered the camera and studio flashes themselves remotely.
-The creativity of their tribe knew no boundaries.
+Complete with old-fashioned furniture to match the old-west theme of their wedding, it seemed like everyone had a chance to play in it.
+The cool thing is that their guests triggered the camera and professional studio light themselves via remote control.
+The creativity of their wedding guests knew no boundaries.

 It was such a fun evening with some amazing people.
 Congrats again to the bride and groom!